ZachDaChampion/simple-buffers/doc/src/cpp/optimized_binary.md

-# Optimized Raw Binary Data Handling
+# Optimized Binary Data Serialization

 SimpleBuffers provides special optimizations for handling lists of uint8_t, which is particularly useful for sending raw binary data.
 This optimization uses memcpy to efficiently copy the entire